-We asked the respondents about changes in their annual expenditure, and just over a third of the organisations reported an increase in their expenditure, whilst a further 24% reported no change in their expenditure.
-A similar figure (25%) reported that their expenditure had decreased, and 17% of organisations were unsure (see Figure 9).
+We asked the respondents about changes in their annual expenditure, and just over a third of the organisations (23%) reported an increase in their expenditure, whilst a further 31% reported no change in their expenditure.
+Just under a quarter (22%) reported that their expenditure had decreased, and 14% of organisations were unsure (see Figure 9).